ASLeonard/polyomino_duplication/README.md

 Polyomino model of lattice self-assembly for exploring the role of duplication in the evolution of structural complexity in protein complexes.
 Further information can be found in this [preprint](https://www.biorxiv.org/content/10.1101/2020.04.22.054783v1).

 ## Overview
+There are two main components to the duplication evolution simulations.
+There is the evolution framework implemented in c++ (found in the src/, include/, and polyomino_core/ folders), as well as analysis and plotting tools implemented in python (founds in the scripts/ folder).
+The main methods have been made easily accessible to command line calls (see later), but can also be run or edited at a lower level if desired.
+Some more details on the polyomino background can be found in the original repository [here](https://github.com/ASLeonard/polyomino_core), with more details on the specific binary binding site model [here](https://github.com/ASLeonard/polyomino_interfaces).

 ## Install